shoaibahmed/knnlm/README.md

 ## TODOs

-- Include the lambda role in the memory strenght updates
+- ~~Include the lambda role in the memory strenght updates~~
-- Homogenize the use of either negative log probs or perplexity for both memory initialization as well as memory strenght updates
+- ~~Homogenize the use of either negative log probs or perplexity for both memory initialization as well as memory strength updates~~
 - Implement NewsCrawl-20H1 and GPT-2 to compare results with semiparametric eval paper